Dutch Event on Transnational and Interregional Cooperation in Utrecht, generic 24 June 2013

 Inclusive Growth http://youtu.be/9o2IyrHp08w

-Waterways Forward’s Final Conference takes place onboard the MS Renoir in Paris, on November 7th and brings together more than 80 professionals, experts, EU and national level politicians to discuss the challenges and opportunities for the socio economic development of inland European rivers, lakes, canals and adjacent areas.
+Waterways Forward’s Final Conference takes place onboard the MS Renoir in Paris, viagra on November 7th and brings together more than 80 professionals, find experts, drugs EU and national level politicians to discuss the challenges and opportunities for the socio economic development of inland European rivers, lakes, canals and adjacent areas.

 The Conference will present new and innovative insights for exploring and exploiting the great potential of these waterways for economic development and employment in line with the Europe 2020 strategic objectives.